Great Lakes Crossing Outlets: 2010s and 2020s

 The mall underwent a large number of major store changes throughout the late 2010s and into 2020.
-In late 2014, Taubman announced that the former GameWorks location would be replaced by an aquarium called Sea Life Michigan.
+In late 2014, Taubman announced the former GameWorks location would be replaced by an aquarium called Sea Life Michigan.
 Legoland Discovery Center opened at the mall in 2016, taking the place of Jeepers!
 Sports Authority, which had acquired the Oshman's chain in 2005, closed its store in August 2016 after filing for chapter 11 bankruptcy.
 Taking its place was the first Michigan location of the Japanese entertainment franchise Round1.
 Neiman Marcus closed the last of its Last Call outlet stores, including the one at Auburn Hills, on January 15, 2018, due to bankruptcy protection as a result of the retail apocalypse.
 The store was replaced by a Planet Fitness later in the year.
-Off 5th closed at the mall in December 2018, and in July 2019, Nordstrom announced that it would relocate its Nordstrom Rack outlet store from Baldwin Commons into the former Off 5th location by early 2020.
-On March 5, 2020, Art Van announced that it would be closing all of its company-owned stores, including its Great Lakes Crossing Outlets location, as it filed for chapter 11 bankruptcy.
+Off 5th closed at the mall in December 2018, and in July 2019, Nordstrom announced it would relocate its Nordstrom Rack outlet store from Baldwin Commons into the former Off 5th location by early 2020.
+On March 5, 2020, Art Van announced it would be closing all of its company-owned stores, including its Great Lakes Crossing Outlets location, as it filed for chapter 11 bankruptcy.
 In May 2020, furniture chain Arhaus confirmed the opening of a clearance center in the space vacated by Lord & Taylor in 2019.
 As of 2020, the mall contains over 185 stores, and is described by Taubman Centers as "the top tourist shopping destination in Michigan", with over 30 percent of annual sales coming from out-of-state tourists.
-In 2022, Bed Bath and Beyond closed its Great Lakes Crossing location.
+In October 2022, Bed Bath and Beyond closed its Great Lakes Crossing location.
+In March 2024, it was announced that Irish fashion store Primark and Dick's Sporting Goods will be added to the mall, replacing the vacated Art Van Furniture and Bed Bath and Beyond respectively.
+Dick's Sporting Goods eventually opened on August 23, 2024, with Primark opening on September 12 of that same year.
+In March 2025, Bar Louie closed.
+Later that year, along with its other locations after filing for bankruptcy, Forever 21 closed its Great Lakes Crossing location.
+In September 2025, it was announced that Urban Planet will move into the former location vacated by Forever 21, opening on October 17th.